-20 somber cover songs used in movie trailers, ranked
+21 somber cover songs used in movie trailers, ranked

 Clairity took Coldplay’s “Don’t Panic” and turned it into the solemn soundtrack to the apocalyptic X-Men movie trailer.
 The funny thing is that everyone very much is panicking over En Sabah Nur (Oscar Isaac).

-By the time the marketing campaign for this Tim Burton film finally exhaled, this cover from Disa and Benjamin Wallfisch was probably fluttering about your head.
+By the time the marketing campaign for this Tim Burton film finally exhaled, this cover of the Cass Elliot hit from Disa and Benjamin Wallfisch was probably fluttering about your head.
 It was used in practically every promo and really drove home the messaging: it’s a new world, and it’s coming.

 The Bennet daughters weren’t born to be housewives.
 They were born to be wild!